NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 {% endcapture %}

 {% assign tip_content = "
-Even though the formula from the theorem might look a bit scary at first, one cool mnemonic trick is to start from Leibniz formula for the derivative of a product
+Although the formula in the theorem may seem daunting at first, a useful mnemonic trick is to start with Leibniz formula for the derivative of a product
 \\[
 (f\cdot g)^\prime(x)=(f^\prime\cdot g)(x) + (f\cdot g^\prime)(x),
 \\]
-and formally integrate it (after all, recall that thanks to the Fundamental Theorem of Calculus, in order to compute an integral it's sufficient to look for a primitive function)
+then formally integrate it.
+After all, recall that, thanks to the Fundamental Theorem of Calculus, to compute an integral it is sufficient to look for a primitive function.
 \\[
 \begin{split}
 \int(f^\prime g)(x)\operatorname dx + \int (f\cdot g^\prime)(x)\operatorname dx &= \int (f\cdot g)^\prime(x)\operatorname dx\\
 &=f(x)\cdot g(x) + C.
 \end{split}
 \\]
-Finally, rearranging the formula above, it can be brought in the form of the theorem, namely
+Finally, rearranging the formula above brings it in the form of the theorem.
 \\[
 \int f^\prime (x)g(x)\operatorname dx = f(x)g(x)-\int f(x)g^\prime(x)\operatorname dx +C.
 \\]